thomasgainant/boilerplate_webapp/README.md

 ### Configuration

+Configuring your app is mostly made through changes inside the environment.ts file under /src:

-- Change the DB connection data in the environment.ts file under /src (user, password, port, database...)
+- Change the DB connection data (user, password, port, database...)
-- Change the driver in this environment.ts file to another DBMS if needed, TypeORM handles a lot of different ones (MySQL, MariaDB, SQLite, Mongo, etc...)
+- Change the driver to another DBMS if needed, using the `dbType` property.
+TypeORM handles a lot of different ones (MySQL, MariaDB, SQLite, Mongo, etc...).
 - Change the length of the validity of your authentication token if needed, using the `tokenExpiration` property.
 Outside of this expiration range, logged in users will have to log again for authentication.
+- Change your SMTP email server data in order to be able to get users registered (your app must be able to send emails with a confirmation link).

+### Implementation

 - Create a new entity in the src/data folder by copying the example.entity.ts file and renaming its content accordingly.
 This is used by the TypeORM repository to map an object to a database structure (happens at the start of the app) and vice versa (when using a Repository directly in a Service's code).
 - Create a new domain/functionality using this new entity by using the nest command `nest g resource [domainname]`.
 This will generate a new folder with a controller mapping generic CRUD endpoints in the API and a service in which your business logic on your entity should happen.
 Use the entities you created in the src/data.
 - Create mock data by populating the `addMockData()` method inside the app.service.ts file.
 There is already, for instance, an example user "admin".